lampager/lampager-cakephp2/README.md

 composer require lampager/lampager-cakephp2:^0.1.1
 ```

+Move `Plugin/Lampager` to the appropriate directory if necessary.

 ## Basic Usage

 Load as a plugin.
 See [How To Install Plugins - 2.x](https://book.cakephp.org/2.0/en/plugins/how-to-install-plugins.html) for detail.